JoinColony/colonyJS/docs/_Topics_TasksAndPayments.md

 ### Submit Work

-Once a `WORKER` has been assigned a task, the assigned `WORKER` can submit the task deliverable (or "task work").
+After a `WORKER` has been assigned a task and before the due date, the `WORKER` can submit the task work, also known as the "task deliverable".

 Like the `specificationHash`, the `deliverableHash` can be any arbitrary hash string (32 bytes) but the `deliverableHash` was specially designed to support an IPFS content hash.
 See [Using IPFS](/colonyjs/topics-using-ipfs/) for more information about using an IPFS content hash.

 ```js